 NHK Mile Cup Past Winners

 Here are the NHK Mile Cup past winners for the last 10 renewals.
-Each row details the year of the race, the horse which won along with the age & weight of the horse.
+Each row details the year of the race, the horse which won, along with the age & weight of the horse.
 Also detailed is the stall where the horse came from and the total number of runners in the race.
-The trainer of the horse at the time of winning the NHK Mile Cup as well as the jockey is also displayed along with the starting price the horse was sent off.
+The horse's trainer and the jockey at the time of winning the NHK Mile Cup are also displayed, along with the starting price at which the horse was sent off.

 Year | Horse (Drawn) | Info |